Skip to main content

 CCK Law: Our Vital Role in Veterans Law

-Total Disability Based on Individual Unemployability (TDIU) is a VA benefit that allows veterans to receive benefits at the 100% rate if their service-connected disabilities prevent them from obtaining and maintaining substantially gainful employment.
+Total Disability based on Individual Unemployability (TDIU) is a VA benefit that allows veterans to receive benefits at the 100 percent rate if their service-connected disabilities prevent them from obtaining and maintaining substantially gainful employment.

 Schedular vs. Extraschedular TDIU

-There are two ways to qualify for TDIU under the VA’s regulation for TDIU, 38 C.F.R.
+There are two ways to qualify for TDIU under VA’s regulation, 38 C.F.R.
 4.16: schedular and extraschedular.

 There are two ways to qualify for schedular TDIU:

-1. The veteran has one service-connected disability rated at 60% or more.
+1. The veteran has one service-connected disability rated at 60 percent or more.

-2. The veteran has two or more disabilities with one disability rated at 40% or more, with a combined rating of 70% or more.
+2. The veteran has two or more disabilities with one disability rated at 40 percent or more, with a combined rating of 70 percent or more.

-Under this regulation, there are multiple ways to meet the requirement that one disability be rated at 60% in the first criteria, or the 40% in the second criteria.
-Disabilities can be combined in order to reach those percentage requirements through one or more of the following ways:
+Under this regulation, there are multiple ways to meet the requirement that one disability be rated at 60 percent in the first criteria, or the 40 percent in the second criteria.
+Disabilities can be combined in order to reach those percentage requirements through one or more of these ways:

 • The veteran has disabilities of one or both upper extremities, or one or both lower extremities, including the bilateral factor.